gravypod/gf3d/README.md

 # gf3d
 a collection of utlitity functions designed to facilitate creating 3D games with ~~OpenGL~~ Vulkan and SDL2

+# Added Libraries

+1. You need SDL2 TTF installed as well as it's headers.

 # Fonts

 1. ComicNeue-Regular.otf: http://comicneue.com/